Riyan-Aditya/myblog/_posts/2021-01-15-SQL&BIreflection.md

+---
+title: "Learning SQL, Tableau and Power BI"
+description: My reflection on learning SQL, Tableau and Power BI, as well as using them for our family's restaurant business.
+date: "2021-01-15"
+---

 I have been trying to learn SQL and BI.
 I used to think that those are unnecessary since I can do everything via Python (querrying, pivoting, group by and visualisation).
 But within 2 days of learning them, I can see why they are useful.

 # SQL